Create an ad unit

 Often publishers choose to use codes that identify the ad unit's location.
 For example, you might use the format SiteName_Section_SubSection_Location_PagePosition_WxH, and a specific ad unit code might be ABCPublisher_News_International_RightSidebarTop.

-- Only letters, numbers, underscores, hyphens, periods, asterisks, forward slashes, backslashes, exclamations, left angle brackets, colons and parentheses are allowed.
+- Only letters, numbers, underscores, hyphens, periods, asterisks, forward slashes, backslashes, exclamations, left angle brackets, right angle brackets, colons and parentheses are allowed.

 - Ad unit codes can be up to 100 characters in length.